 Lost or Stolen Cards

 If your card is lost or stolen, please notify the library system immediately.
-This can be done by calling your nearest branch or 404-730-1824.
+This can be done by calling your nearest branch.
 Replacement cards cost $1 each.

 Borrowing & Returning